ibexa/documentation-user/docs/commerce/order_management/work_with_orders.md

 ## Changing order status

-If your [user role](work_with_permissions.md) has the `Order/Update` permission, you can change the status of an existing order: confirm it if it is in status "Pending", or complete it when it is in status "Processing".
+If your [user role](work_with_permissions.md) has the `Order/Update` permission, you can change the status of an existing order: confirm it if the order has "Pending" status, or complete it when it is in "Processing" status.
 With the `Order/Cancel` permission, you can cancel an existing order.

 !!! note "Canceling orders"

     When an order is created, stocks are reduced for the products on that order.
     When you cancel an order, the stocks are reverted back to their original values.